liberland/laws/drafting/consolidated/citizenship-law.md

 1. A Citizen who has no other nationality besides that of Liberland, and whose Citizenship would have been terminated, shall not lose their Citizenship, but their voluntary tax shall be expropriated.
 2. The Citizen shall retain their Liberland nationality and a rudimentary Citizenship, but they shall no longer be in good standing in Liberland.
 As such, they shall not be able to:
-   1. vote in elections;
+   a) vote in elections;
-   2. be voted in as an elected official;
+   b) be voted in as an elected official;
-   3. participate in securing the Liberland blockchain network as a validator or a similar role; and
+   c) participate in securing the Liberland blockchain network as a validator or a similar role; and
-   4. participate in Liberland's direct democracy.
+   d) participate in Liberland's direct democracy.

 ### Article 22: Re-Application after Irregular Termination of Citizenship